RetellAI/retell-custom-llm-node-demo/README.md

 # retell-backend-node-demo

 This backend repo demonstrates how to start a websocket server that Retell server will connect to.
-Retell will send live transcripts and other updates to the server, and get responses from this server. see [API Docs](https://docs.re-tell.ai/guide/custom-llm-websocket) for walkthrough.
+Retell will send live transcripts and other updates to the server, and get responses from this server. see [API Docs](https://docs.retellai.com/guide/custom-llm-websocket) for walkthrough.

-The protocol of messages we send and expect to receive are documented [here](https://docs.re-tell.ai/api-references/llm-websocket).
+The protocol of messages we send and expect to receive are documented [here](https://docs.retellai.com/api-references/llm-websocket).

 This repo also contains code to use Twilio to get number, make phone calls, see [API Docs](https://docs.re-tell.ai/guide/phone-setup) for walkthrough.

-This repo contains azure OpenAI & OpenAI, modify the import inside `src/server.ts` to switch between two.
+This repo contains `azure OpenAI` & `OpenAI`, modify the import inside `src/server.ts` to switch between two.

 Check this [Youtube Toturial](https://youtu.be/Tz969io9cPc?feature=shared&t=344) containing a walkthrough using the [Frontend Demo](https://github.com/adam-team/retell-frontend-reactjs-demo/tree/client_sdk) and this repo.

 ## Steps to run locally to test

-1. Add Retell and Azure OpenAI key to ".env.development".
+1. Add Retell and `Azure OpenAI` key to ".env.development".
 Optionally add your twilio credentials if you want to use phone call abilities here.

 2. Install dependencies